wallabag/wallabag/docs/en/developer/paywall.rst

 .. note::

-    Read `this part of the documentation <http://doc.wallabag.org/en/master/user/errors_during_fetching.html>`_ to understand the configuration files.
+    Read `this part of the documentation <http://doc.wallabag.org/en/master/user/errors_during_fetching.html>`_ to understand the configuration files, which are located under ``vendor/j0k3r/graby-site-config/``.
+For most of the websites, this file is already configured: the following instructions are only for the websites that are not configured yet.

 Each parsing configuration file needs to be improved by adding ``requires_login``, ``login_uri``, ``login_username_field``, ``login_password_field`` and ``not_logged_in_xpath``.